horizon0708/react-scroll-jacker/readme.md

 # React Scroll Jacker
-React Scroll Jacker is a ruthless component that takes no ransom for his hijacked components.
-Rather, he hijacks scrolls for sweet tears of UX designers and users.
-Your hijacked scroll will only return after a set amount of pixel has been scrolled.
+React Scroll Jacker is a component that makes your next scroll-hijacking easy!
+Instead of using scroll to scroll the page like a sane person, this component lets you use scroll to transition between React elements.
+Users` hijacked scrolls will return after they spin their mousewheels as many times as you have arbitrarily dictated.

-Instead of using scroll to scroll the page like a sane person, this component lets you use scroll to transition between elements for a specified amount of pixels.
-Under the hood, it takes React Children and shows them one by one, depending on the scrolled distance.
+Now sit back and enjoy sweet tears of UX designers and users.

 [Demo](https://scroller-jacker-demo.herokuapp.com/)